 All students are expected to report to the school and class on time.
-The 5th and 6th tardies will result in a 7:15 am detention on a designated day of the week.
-The 7th and 8th tarties will result in in-school suspension on a designated day of the week.
+The third and subsequent unexcused tardies will result in a 7:15 am detention on a designated day of the week.
 This policy will begin anew each nine weeks.
+Cumulative unexcused tardies for the year will count against exemptions.
+Every 4th tardy will result in one absence against exemptions.
+This policy will accumulate for the entire